-What is the point of minimalism?
+What is the point of minimalism and becoming a minimalist?
 Is it to be able to live with 100 items or less?
 To be nomadic and able to live anywhere, in any city, without having to deal with the hassle of movers?

 Are you only a minimalist if you can fit everything you need into your car?
 Or if your house has more than 50% bare wall space?